Auto sales, believed to have dropped in 2017, remain strong

 - If the Seahawks are able to have a successful offseason, there’s plenty of optimism for 2018

-The option of leasing also will bring millions of people back to the market.
-Four million vehicles were leased in 2015, according to Edmunds.com, and many of those customers will be trading in their vehicles for new ones.
-But the influx of late-model used cars coming back on the market could also cut into sales of new vehicles.
+The growing popularity of leasing also will bring more consumers back to the market this year.
+Almost one-third of new vehicle sales were leases in 2015, and many of those 4 million lessees will be trading in their vehicles for new ones, according to the car buying site Edmunds.com.
+(Edmunds regularly provides content, including automotive tips and reviews, for distribution by The Associated Press.)

+But leasing also has a downside for automakers, since the influx of late-model used cars coming back on the market will cut into sales of new vehicles.

 Here are more details of December and 2017 sales:

 —WINNERS AND LOSERS: Ford’s F-Series pickup truck remained the best-selling vehicle in the U.S. in 2017, a title it has now held for 36 years.
 Ford sold 896,764 F-Series trucks in the U.S. last year, or nearly two trucks every minute.
 F-Series sales rose 9 percent for the year, in part because of post-hurricane demand in Texas and Florida.
+Car-heavy brands had the toughest time winning customers, who were flocking to SUVs.
+Chrysler, Dodge and Fiat all saw their sales drop by double-digit percentages.
+Toyota Prius hybrid sales plummeted 20.5 percent.

 — LUXURY CROWN: Mercedes-Benz dethroned BMW as the best-selling luxury brand in the U.S. in 2016, and it’s likely to hold on to that title in 2017.
 Through November, Mercedes had sold 332,990 vehicles; BMW was far behind, battling it out with Lexus for second place.
 Hyundai Motor Co.’s luxury Genesis brand was one of the biggest climbers in that market, with sales more than tripling over the previous year.